Student Digital Ecosystem

 UW-Madison is building a next-generation student digital ecosystem to better support faculty, staff and students.
 The ecosystem will connect university-wide systems including student information, learning management and curriculum management systems, as well as digital assessment tools.
 The connection of systems will allow for interoperability and flexibility, improve information accessibility and consistency, and empower faculty, staff and students with new tools and capabilities to achieve success.
 As shown in the figure below, there are three primary areas of the digital ecosystem currently under revision:

-- Teaching and learning tools implementation via the adoption of the Canvas learning management system (LMS) and the introduction of new teaching and learning tools
+- Teaching and learning tools implementation via the adoption of the Canvas learning management system (part of the Learn@UW suite), as well as the introduction of new teaching and learning tools

 - Student learning assessment, including digital course evaluation surveys, via the adoption of a suite of AEFIS digital learning assessment tools